nasa/oceandata-notebooks/src/index.md

 the `ipykernel` package in case your JupyterLab includes [nb_conda_kernels][nb_conda_kernels] or you want to manually [make the environment available to JupyterLab as a kernel][conda-kernel].

+The notebooks import Python packages that must be installed.
+You can run a setup script ([](setup.py)) using `pipx` to create a Jupyter kernel with all packages installed.
+Open the Terminal in JupyterLab and execute `pipx run setup.py --user --name oc`.
+For more on the arguments, which customize the kernel location and name, execute `pipx run setup.py --help`.

 ## Notebooks

 ### Learn with OCI